cxn03651/write_xlsx/workbook.md

     .......
     workbook.close
     # You can get XLSX binary from io.string.

+And you can also pass default format properties.

+    workbook = WriteXLSX.new(filename, :font => 'Courier New', :size => 11)

+See the ["CELL FORMATTING"](cell_formatting.html#cell_formatting) section for more details about Format properties and how to set them.

 The `new()` constructor returns a Workbook object that you can use to add worksheets and store data.